Carton: Packaging history

+Folded carton

+The Paper Container trade journal dates the first commercial cardboard box production to the firm M. Treverton & Son, of England, in 1817.
+At around the same time card cartons appeared in Germany, to ship and house board games, an early example being The Game of Besieging.
+In 1879, Robert Gair, in Brooklyn, New York, operated a factory that die-ruled, cut, and scored paperboard into a single impression of a folded carton.
+Gair had the idea to combine folding and cutting into a single operation, after a creasing rule on a paper seed bag printing machine malfunctioned and cut through a bag.

+By 1896, the National Biscuit Company was the first to use cartons to package crackers.

+Milk carton

 In 1908, Dr. Winslow, of Seattle, Washington, described paper milk containers that were commercially sold in San Francisco and Los Angeles as early as 1906.
 The inventor of this carton was G.W.
 Maxwell.
 Later, in 1915 John Van Wormer of Toledo, Ohio, received the a patent for the gable-topped, wax-coated, "paper bottle," a folded blank box for holding milk, calling it the "Pure-Pak."
 The milk carton could be folded, glued, filled with milk, and sealed at a dairy farm.
 In 1953, Seok-kyun Shin introduced the gable-topped milk carton to Korea.
 In the 1960s, Mario Lepore, a Detroit engineer designed a machine to fold and seal a gable top paper carton.

 In 1957 paper milk carton company Kieckhefer Container Co. merged with the Weyerhauser Timber Company of Tacoma, Washington.